Shaiza-10000/Spatial-Transcritopmics-Analysis/Scanpy-Tutorial/README.md

 This is the analytical core of the pipeline.
 Four steps in sequence:

-**PCA** reduces the 2,000 HVGs down to a manageable number of principal components — linear combinations of genes that capture the most variance.
+**PCA** reduces the 2,000 HVGs down to a manageable number of principal components, linear combinations of genes that capture the most variance.
 Think of it as compression that preserves the important differences between spots.

 **Neighbor graph** connects each spot to its most similar spots in PCA space.
 This graph is the data structure that both UMAP and Leiden operate on.